pelahi/VELOCIraptor-STF/stf/doc/usage.rst

 \arg <b> \e Halo_core_loop_elln_fac </b> Factor by which min group size is changed when running loops for core search.
 Typically values are \f$ \sim0.25 \f$. \ref Options.halocorenumfaciter

 \subsection fofotherconfig Other modifiers for search
-\arg <b> \e Singlehalo_search_search </b> 0/1 flag indicates that no field search is going to be run and the entire volume will be treated as a background region.
-Useful if searching for substructures in non-cosmological simulations.
-But can also be co-opted for other searches using different outlier criteria and FOF algorithms. \ref Options.iSingleHalo \n
 \arg <b> \e CM_refadjustflag </b> 0/1 flag indicates that one moves to the CM frame of the structure to search for substructures.

 \section unbindconfig Unbinding Parameters